symfony/panther/README.md

 }
 ```

-### Creating Isolated Browsers to Test Apps Using [Mercure](https://mercure.rocks) or WebSockets
+### Creating Isolated Browsers to Test Apps Using [Mercure](https://mercure.rocks) or WebSocket

-Panther provides a convenient way to test applications with real-time capabilities which use [Mercure](https://symfony.com/doc/current/mercure.html), [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
+Panther provides a convenient way to test applications with real-time capabilities which use [Mercure](https://symfony.com/doc/current/mercure.html), [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)
 and similar technologies.

-The `PantherTestCase::createAdditionalPantherClient()` creates additional, isolated, browsers; that can interact with each others.
+`PantherTestCase::createAdditionalPantherClient()` creates additional, isolated, browsers; that can interact with each others.
 For instance, this can be useful to test a chat application having several users connected simultaneously:

 ```php